|Position:||Assistant Communications Director|

 |Alma Mater:||Pacific University (Ore.)|

-Chelsey Chamberlain is in her first season with the LSU Tigers and is responsible for the day-to-day operations for the volleyball and softball programs.
+Chelsey Chamberlain is in her second season with the LSU Tigers and is responsible for the day-to-day operations for the volleyball and softball programs.

-Chamberlain comes to Baton Rouge after a four-year stint at the University of New Mexico.
+Chamberlain came to Baton Rouge in September of 2017 after a four-year stint at the University of New Mexico.
 For the Lobos, she began working with the volleyball and softball teams before transitioning to women’s basketball in June 2015.
 In 2016, she was promoted to the level of Associate Director, and she began working as the primary media contact for the men’s basketball program, the first female to head up the communications efforts for the Lobo men's basketball team.
 During her time with the Lobos, Chamberlain helped oversee all Lobo social media accounts.

 Chamberlain started her SID career under former CoSIDA Board of Directors member Blake Timm at Pacific University, a Division III school in Forest Grove, Ore.
 She served as the primary contact for nine sports, including men’s and women’s soccer, women’s basketball, men’s and women’s golf, men’s and women’s swimming, softball and women’s tennis.
 Aside from updating Pacific’s social media outlets, such as Facebook and Twitter, she also developed the Instagram platform for the Boxers.